domeales-paloit/kind-cluster-ingress-options/README.md

-# Ingress options of Kind clusters
+# Traffic ingress options into Kind clusters

 <!-- TOC -->
 - [Some background: Networking with Kind clusters](#some-background-networking-with-kind-clusters)